Los Angeles Dodgers minor league players: Hyun-seok Jang

-Hyun-Seok Jang (born March 4, 2004) is a Korean professional baseball pitcher in the Los Angeles Dodgers organization.
+Hyun-Seok Jang (born March 4, 2004) is a South Korean professional baseball pitcher in the Los Angeles Dodgers organization.

 Jang signed with the Dodgers as an international free agent on August 8, 2023, for a $900,000 signing bonus.
 In his final year at Masan Yongma High School, he struck out 49 in 27 1/3 innings with a 0.33 ERA.
 He was expected to be one of the top picks in the KBO League draft, but chose instead to play in America.
 He was also named to the South Korea national baseball team for the Asian Games.

 Jang made his professional debut in 2024 with the Arizona Complex League Dodgers, pitching in 13 games with an 8.14 ERA and helping them win the league championship by striking out eight of the 11 batters he faced in the first game of the championship series.
 He was promoted to the Class-A Rancho Cucamonga Quakes of the California League for the rest of the minor league season, where he made five starts and allowed only three runs in 12 1/3 innings.
 Jang returned to Rancho Cucamonga for 2025, where he was the opening day starter.
 He made 13 starts with a 0–2 record, 4.65 ERA and 54 strikeouts.
+In 2026, Jang began with the new California Legaue affiliate, the Ontario Tower Buzzers before a late season promotion to the Great Lakes Loons.
+He had a 5–3 record, 5.42 ERA and 108 strikeouts in 20 games (18 starts) between the two levels.